jppalmab-Portfolio/2022_Deep-Learning-Brain-Tumour-Image-Classification-using-CNN/README.md

 # 2022_Deep-Learning-Brain-Tumour-Image-Classification-using-CNN
-## [Python|Keras|CNN]
+`[Python | Keras| CNN]`

-In this project, we developed a Tumour Image Classification using Convolutional Neural Network for the course "Data Mining and Machine Learning II", which was focused on deep learning tools.
+Welcome to the "Deep Learning Brain Tumour Image Classification using CNN" repository!
+This project was developed as part of the "Data Mining and Machine Learning II" course, focusing on deep learning tools and techniques.

-**Abstract**—A brain tumour is the growth of abnormal cells or masses in the brain.
-The most common method for detecting a brain tumour is to examine an MRI of the brain.
-During an MRI, a large number of pictures are generated.
-According to detailed research, manually recognizing brain tumours has a higher mistake rate than brain tumours discovered using deep learning classification.
-Detecting brain tumours and their varieties are challenging in medical image processing.
-Deep learning and other cutting-edge image-processing technologies can be utilized to solve these problems.
-The convolution neural network is one of the most effective ways of identifying photos.
-We are using a convolution neural network to classify the brain images in this study.
-We will categorize the brain scans as having no tumour or glioma, meningioma, or pituitary tumours.
-We will utilise the Brain Tumour Classification dataset from Kaggle for this project.
-The confusion matrix, accuracy, f1 score, recall score, and precision will all be used to evaluate this constructed model.
+**Abstract:**

+Brain tumours, characterized by the growth of abnormal cells or masses in the brain, pose a significant medical challenge.
+Magnetic Resonance Imaging (MRI) is a common diagnostic method for detecting brain tumours, generating a large number of images.
+Manual identification of brain tumours from these images is prone to errors, whereas deep learning-based classification approaches offer promising results.

+This project aims to address the challenges in medical image processing by leveraging deep learning and advanced image processing technologies.
+Specifically, a Convolutional Neural Network (CNN) is employed to classify brain images.
+The brain scans are categorized into four classes: no tumour, glioma, meningioma, or pituitary tumours.
+The Brain Tumour Classification dataset from Kaggle is utilized for this project.

+To evaluate the performance of the constructed model, various metrics such as the confusion matrix, accuracy, F1 score, recall score, and precision are employed.

+## Repository Contents:

+1. Code Implementation: The Python code files implementing the Convolutional Neural Network for brain tumour image classification using the Keras library.
+1. Dataset: The Brain Tumour Classification dataset from Kaggle, which serves as the foundation for training and evaluating the model.
+1. Results and Evaluation: The evaluation metrics, including the confusion matrix, accuracy, F1 score, recall score, and precision, obtained from the trained model.

+## How to Explore:

+1. Access the repository to explore the code implementation and dataset used for brain tumour image classification.
+1. Review the Python code files to gain insights into the Convolutional Neural Network architecture and its implementation using the Keras library.
+1. Examine the Brain Tumour Classification dataset to understand the characteristics and composition of the data.
+1. Dive into the results and evaluation section to analyze the performance metrics of the trained model.

+By leveraging deep learning techniques and the power of Convolutional Neural Networks, this project aims to contribute to the accurate classification of brain tumour images.
+Join us on this journey of utilizing cutting-edge technology to improve medical image processing and enhance brain tumour diagnosis.